bc2e11/stats_game/rules.md

 # Ranged damage range: 17-23 dmg
 # Cavalry damage range: 18-22 dmg

-# Each turn there is a 1 in 6 chance that either players deal a critical hit
+# Each turn, there is a 1 in 6 chance that either player deals a critical hit

 # Player 1 will choose a weather event that will affect both participants in the following ways based on their unit choice: